Diazoxide (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breast feeding, or if you have gout, heart disease, congestive heart failure, or kidney disease.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, heart failure, edema, lung or breathing problems, or a history of gout.

 Possible Side Effects While Using This Medicine